yugabyte/yugabyte-db/docs/content/preview/integrations/spring-framework/sdyb.md

 ## Examples

-### 1. Build a Java application
+### Spring Data YugabyteDB application

 The following tutorial illustrates how to build a Java application with Spring Data YugabyteDB and use the YSQL API to connect to and interact with YugabyteDB.
+The application connects to a YugabyteDB cluster and performs basic SQL operations, including creating an employees table, adding an employee, and querying the database.

 #### Prerequisites